 Maximizing ETEC's Impact: Leveraging data in a holistic approach

 Dr. Nayyaf Aljabri has extensive academic, practical and professional experience.
-He is currently the General Director of Research and Innovation at the Education and Training Evaluation Commission.
+He is currently General Director of Research and Data Management at the Education and Training Evaluation Commission.
 Throughout his career, Dr. Nayyaf has held a number of positions including: Deputy Minister for Planning and Development and Deputy Minister for Education at the Ministry of Education, Dean of College of Education at Taibah University.
 He has also led several developmental projects at the national level, both at Taibah University and at the Ministry of Education.
 He was a member of several boards of directors in ministries and government agencies, and in boards of trustees and advisory boards of universities.
 Dr.Nayyaf received a Ph.D. in Economics of Education from the University of Manchester, UK.
 His research interests included education economics and policies, and the application of quantitative methods to evaluate different alternatives on how to employ educational resources and improve cost-effectiveness and performance of educational institutions.
 He published over 15 research papers and participated in a number of research projects nationally.
 Dr. Nayyaf taught over 10 courses at masters and Ph.D. levels, and discussed many academic theses, of which he supervised 20.

 Wednesday - Thursday